It4innovations/hyperqueue/docs/deployment/server.md

 The server is a crucial component of HyperQueue which manages [workers](worker.md) and [jobs](../jobs/jobs.md).
 Before running any computations or deploying workers, you must first start the server.

+!!!
+Tip

+    You can find CLI reference for HQ server commands [here](cli:hq.server).

 ## Starting the server